Is your computer desktop a complete mess? Here is a simple way to create digital zen and organize it in 5 minutes to get your productivity back.

 I know that it is tempting to use that cute picture of the kids or your latest vacation shots as your computer desktop background.

 But all of those colors and the busy-ness are a recipe for distraction.
-In the image above you can see that the zebra stripes, the grass, and the movement in the photo make it very hard to visually find the actual files that are on the desktop.
+A busy background makes it very hard to visually find the actual files that are on the desktop.

 It may sound boring but the best option is to choose a solid color for your desktop.